AutoZRecruitments/Computer_Vision/Task-2.md

 ## Submission Guidelines

 - Upload your work on your **github** in a private repository.
+- Create a readme file which has a rough explanation of the project.
+- The output video should be rendered and uploaded to a drive and the link should be given in the readme file.
+- Don't forget to make your repository and drive link public.
+- The submission on [google colab](https://colab.research.google.com/) cannot be considered as the completion of the project.
+We expect you to try out everything on your local machine and upload all the documents to github.
 - Please **do not copy paste your code** :D (PS, we will get to know XD)

 # Most Importantly, have fun and keep learning!